In the previous parts we described how satellite signals can be received and brought to a headend station.

 For example, the transponder 11727 L of the Eutelsat W4 satellite has a bitrate of 27500 * 3/4 * 3 = 61,875 megabits / s

-We received a stream of digital data, we can choose specific TV channels from it.
+If we receive a stream of digital data, we can choose specific TV channels from it.
 The only last detail remains.
 TV channels can be encrypted by the content provider to protect them from unauthorized access.
 To do this, systems of concealment (conditional access system - CAS) are used, which perform block data encryption.
 To encrypt the data, usually, the CSA algorithm is used to this day (it is not very complicated for decoding and hacking), but keys in different systems are transmitted in different ways.
 The BISS system means encoding with a "persistent" session key.
 It is used to transfer data to a specific circle of people to whom this key is communicated.
 If the key is known, then NetUP Streamer can decode the signal without additional devices.
-In other cases, special modules are required - CAM (Conditional Access Module), which are selected depending on the encryption system is used.
+In other cases, special modules are required - CAM (Conditional Access Module), which are selected depending on the encryption system used.

 These modules are installed in the CI-slots (common interface) of the headend.
 The module can be equipped with a smart card that carries the algorithm for processing keys, rights to a particular content and subscriber ID.
 In rare cases, this algorithm is embedded directly to the module.
 Sending encrypted channels to the CAM-module, the station expects their return in decrypted form for further broadcasting.
 The performance of CAM-modules is limited.
 Household modules usually open only 1 channel, professional ones can process 4, 8, 10, 12, 16 channels simultaneously.
 We did't meet more powerful ones.
 In practice, this means that even if there are 20 channels on one transponder, 2 modules will be needed to decode them and 2 slots will have to be used on the headend.